Are you planning for Everest Base Camp trek?

 Whilst the facilities in Nepal have improved in recent year’s adventure seekers need to remember that when travelling in the more remote regions, conditions become more challenging by their very nature.

 Often the Nepalese culture is confusing to westerners but is also one of Nepal’s biggest charms.
 Relax and enjoy the adventure.

-Starting from April 1st to June 30th 2019, the Civil Aviation Authority of Nepal (CAAN) made a decision to reroute Kathmandu-Lukla air service from Manthali Airport, Ramechhap due to renovation in Tribhuvan International Airport (TIA), Kathmandu.
-As per the notice, Kathmandu airport will remain closed from 10pm to 8 am every day for runway maintenance that will impact all domestic and international flight temporarily.
+Starting from March 2019, the Civil Aviation Authority of Nepal (CAAN) made a decision to reroute Kathmandu-Lukla air service from Manthali Airport, Ramechhap due to increased airport congestion in Tribhuvan International Airport (TIA), Kathmandu during peak trekking season (March, April, May, October,and November).

-Though the runway maintenance is still a work in progress, and the renovation is now overdue, practically it is less likely to solve all the flight delay problems until the congestion in TIA, Kathmandu is totally reduced.
-Tribhuvan International Airport is the only one international airport in Nepal which addresses more than 400 flights on its runway in a single day.
-Consequently, as a common response to congestion at Kathmandu airport, CAAN decided to diversify the early morning Short Take-off and Landing (STOL) from nearby Manthali airport.
-Here’s the notice:
+TIA is the only one international airport in Kathmandu which addresses more than 400 flights on its runway in a single day.
+Consequently, as a common response to increased congestion, CAAN decided to diversify all the Lukla flights from nearby Manthali airport in the upcoming years too.